feathersjs/docs/api/application.md

 const app = feathers();
 ```

-> **Important:** Additionally to the API outlined below, a Feathers server application also provides the exact same functionality as an [Express 4](http://expressjs.com/en/4x/api.html) application.
-For a more advanced use of Feathers, being familiar with Express is highly recommended.
-For the interaction between Express and Feathers also see the [REST](./rest.md) and [Express chapter](./express.md).
+> **Important:** In addition to the API outlined below, a Feathers server application also provides the exact same functionality as an [Express 4](http://expressjs.com/en/4x/api.html) application.
+For more advanced use of Feathers, familiarity with Express is highly recommended.
+For the interaction between Express and Feathers, also see the [REST](./rest.md) and [Express](./express.md) chapters.

 ## .use(path, service)

-`app.use(path, service) -> app` allows to register a [service object](./services.md) on the `path`.
+`app.use(path, service) -> app` allows registering a [service object](./services.md) on the `path`.

 ```js
 // Add a service.